 On the basis that the processing is necessary due to the legitimate interests of ensuring the BVRLA member and its employees, as part of the membership subscription you are provided with industry information, advice, guidance, events and training.

-The data will only be shared with third parties for the purposes of processing orders, when a training course or event is booked or where an individual working for or on behalf of a member is a nominated contact for our research providers.
+The data will only be shared with third parties where you have provided explicit consent and it is required to fulfil our services as requested by you and/or for the purposes of processing orders, when a training course or event is booked or where an individual working for or on behalf of a member is a nominated contact for our research providers.

-The data will be used for the purposes of sharing press releases, processing a complaint, processing orders, booking training courses or events, keeping an employee updated on industry news, survey completion, training and events.
+The data will be used for fulfilling a service you may have requested, sharing press releases, processing a complaint, processing orders, booking training courses or events, keeping an employee updated on industry news, survey completion, training and events.

 The data will be stored until we are advised that the individual is no longer working for or on behalf of a member or if the individual advises us that they no longer wish to be contacted by us.
 All communications from the BVRLA contains an unsubscribe option.